justlorain/easy-note/README.md

 - Kitex
   - Use `thrift` IDL to define `RPC` interface
   - Use `kitex` to generate code
-  - Use `thrift-gen-validator` for validating rpc request
+  - Use `thrift-gen-validator` for validating RPC request
   - Use `obs-opentelemetry` and `jarger` for `tracing`, `metrics`, `logging`
   - Use `registry-etcd` for service discovery and register